 Units

 COMM 1A Mass Media, Society, and Democracy 5

 or COMM 1B Media, Culture, and Society

 COMM 106 Communication Research Methods 5

 COMM 108 Media Processes and Effects 5

 COMM 104W Reporting, Writing, and Understanding the News 5

 or COMM 120W Digital Media in Society

 or COMM 137W The Dialogue of Democracy

 or COMM 142W Media Economics

+or COMM 143W Communication Policy and Regulation

-COMM 104W, 120W, 137W, and 142W satisfy the WIM (Writing in the Major) requirement.
+COMM 104W, 120W, 137W, 142W, and 143W satisfy the WIM (Writing in the Major) requirement.
 Core courses are usually offered only once each year.